Koromix/rygel/README.md

 # Benchmarks

 At this stage, two benchmarks are implemented:
-* The first one is based around repeated calls to atoi, in three implementations: with Koffi, with node-ffi-napi and with C code (with dlsym / GetProcAddress).
+* The first one is based around repeated calls to atoi, and has four implementations: one in C++, one calling atoi through an NAPI module, one using Koffi, and one with node-ffi-napi.
 This is a simple function, thus the JS and FFI overhead is clearly visible.
 * The second one is based around Raylib, and will execute much more heavier functions repeatdly.
 Also in three versions: Koffi, node-ffi-napi and C code.

 In order to run it, go to `koffi/benchmark` and run `../../cnoke/cnoke.js` (or `node ..\..\cnoke\cnoke.js` on Windows) before doing anything else.